UX research and design for high-performance computing at Harvard

 Diagram of the initial Sid concept

-Sid is the name for a new social science research platform designed to improve access to high-performance computing resources.
-I led UX design in collaboration with research computing service and development leads.
+I led user research and design for a new social science research platform designed to improve access to high-performance computing resources with research computing service and development leads.

-• components added OOD’s core open source code via a collaboration described in a short paper presented at PEARC23.
+• UI components added to OOD’s core open source code.
+Described in a short paper presented at PEARC23.

-• adoption of Sid’s conceptual framework by Harvard Business School’s research computing organization their computing platform.
+• conceptual framework adopted by Harvard Business School for HBS Grid, their research computing platform.

 Research on this multi-year project included interviews with researchers across schools at Harvard including stakeholders from Harvard Business School, Faculty of Arts & Sciences and the School of Engineering and Sciences.